Outlook Spell Check Not Working - What to Do?

 - 5. Lastly, uncheck the "Do not check spelling or grammar" check box and then press the "Default" button.

-Compose an email and see if the spell check is functioning on the full content or just a portion of it.
-Whether you have chosen to ignore specific areas in Outlook, it may fail to function in the surrounding area.
+Compose an email and see if the spell check is functioning on the full content or just a portion.
+Whether you ignore specific areas in Outlook, it may fail to function in the surrounding area.
 The tool does not work.

 If this happens, go to File > Option > Mail and uncheck the Ignore original message text in reply or forward option under Compose emails before clicking OK.
 Test again once you've changed the settings to see whether the problem has been repaired.